jappeace/jappeaceApplication/content/mtl.md

 Normally we use type variable's in concrete types, for example `Maybe a` or `[a]`.
-However, Instead of having our type variable inside a concrete type, we can flip it around:
+However, Instead of having our type variable inside a concrete type, we can also flip it around:

 ```haskell
 moreMonad :: Monad m => m Int